athena-labz/athena/README.md

 To solve these issues, we propose DigiServices: a digital platform that allows service providers and clients to engage in honest transactions without the parties needing to trust each other.
 Built on Cardano, it uses smart contracts to enable parties to offer their services without the possibility of misinterpreation or ambiguity.
 It uses a reputation system to penalize dishonest parties and reward honest parties.

 With DigiServices, when Alice publishes her service online, it will be stored inside the Datum of a Plutus Validator called *marketplace*.
-The Datum contains a list of `Service`s.
+The Datum contains a list of `Service`

 Example
 ```haskell